mysukiru/fresher-coding-interview/README.md

 ## Problem 23
 #### level- Basic
-How can you get the number of rows and number of columns in a given matrix?
+How can you get the number of rows and number of columns in a given 2D Array?
 ```
-// You have a matrix (M x N)
+// You have a 2D Array (M x N)
 // Please write a program to print M & N.
 ```